aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Give it a try: `LoadPackage`

-Let's assume that you want to make sure that `MarkAPL` suits your needs, in other words: you just want to check it out.
+Let's assume that you want to check whether `MarkAPL` suits your needs, in other words: you just want to check it out.

 That can be achieved with the `LoadPackage` user command.
 That loads the package into the workspace and leaves no trail on the file system if that can be avoided.

 A> ### Leaving a trace on the file system
 A>
-A> In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there is a footprint left in the file system.
+A> In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there _is_ a footprint left in the file system.

 Notes:

 * Loading a package has only one purpose: to investigate it.

 * Loading a package might be different from installing a package: when loading a package the precise versions of dependency packages will be loaded, but with installing a package that is not necessarily the case.
 This is discussed in the paper `TatinsLoadAndUpdateStrategy.html`

+W> **The rest of the document is not ready yet**

 Let's load the `MarkAPL` package into the workspace: